-The pension system in Croatia is a combined public/private system, based on a three-pillar scheme:
+The pension system in Croatia is a combined public/private system based on a three-pillar scheme:

 1st Pillar: Pay as you go (PAYGO) system financed by contributions and state budget revenues